 \section{Local curves}

 In the study of enumerative invariants of complex threefolds, the term \emph{local curve} refers to (the total space of) a rank two vector bundle $E$ over a smooth proper (usually connected) curve $C$.
-Given a local curve $E\to C$, one is then interested in enumerating curves \emph{supported on the zero section} $C\subseteq E$ (though this \emph{a priori} has no meaning since $\ZZ_{\geq 0}\cdot[C]\subseteq\cZ(E)$ is usually not open).
-The goal of this section is to recall the various ways to make sense of the enumerative theory of local curves by working equivariantly, and to show how this enumerative theory may be realized within the framework of the Grothendieck group $H^*_c(\cZ(\Cpx_3))$.
+Given a local curve $E\to C$, one is then interested in enumerating curves \emph{supported on the zero section} $C\subseteq E$; unfortunately, this has no meaning \emph{a priori} since $\ZZ_{\geq 0}\cdot[C]\subseteq\cZ(E)$ is usually not open.
+The goal of this section is to recall how to make sense of the enumerative theory of local curves by working equivariantly, and to recall that equivariant invariants are a special case of family invariants (via the Borel construction) hence are realized naturally within the framework of the Grothendieck group $H^*_c(\cZ/\Cpx_3)$.

 \begin{remark} It is not hard to show that local curves are classified up to deformation by the pair of integers $g=g(C)\geq 0$ and $c=c_1(E)\in\ZZ$.
 The chern number of the zero section is given by $k=c_1(TE)=c_1(E)+c_1(TC)=2-2g+c$ and is a more convenient index than $c$.
 We write $E_{g,k}$ for the (unique up to deformation) local curve of genus $g\geq 0$ and chern number $k$. \end{remark}